How to Install OpenJDK 21 on Debian 13, 12 and 11

 /usr/lib/jvm/java-21-openjdk-amd64/bin/java

-To update Debian’s OpenJDK 21 package later without upgrading unrelated packages, run the targeted upgrade below and swap in the package name you actually installed if you picked a JRE or headless variant:
+To update Debian’s OpenJDK 21 package later without upgrading unrelated packages, run a targeted upgrade and swap in the package name you actually installed if you picked a JRE or headless variant:

 sudo apt update